Miles Nasta

 These UX improvements led to measurable success:

-By leveraging visuals, interactivity, and storytelling, we transformed the website into an engaging and informative experience that effectively communicated the value of its innovative apartments.
+By leveraging visuals, interactivity, and storytelling, I transformed the website into an engaging and informative experience that effectively communicated the value of its innovative apartments.

 🤔 Final Thoughts: